-II.
-Definitions

-A. Experienced IRB Reviewer: In order to serve as an Experienced IRB Reviewer and conduct reviews using the expedited procedure, the following criteria must be met:

-1. Served on an IRB for a minimum of one year.

-2. Demonstrate a consistent and comprehensive pattern of reviewing assigned protocols as an IRB Reviewer.

-3. Willing to devote the appropriate amount of time to conduct the expedited reviews.
-This may be in addition to assignments for review with the convened IRB.

-4. Willing to undergo training in principles of reviewing, documenting and approving items submitted under the expedited process.

-- 5. Actual experience with conducting human subject research. - 6.
-Recommendation by Chair and approval by the Executive Committee.

-B. Minor Modifications.
-In order to be considered a minor modification, the proposed change may not add more than minimal risk to the subjects or substantially change the aims or design of the study.
+DEFINITIONS

+- A. Experienced IRB Reviewer: In order to serve as an Experienced IRB Reviewer and conduct reviews using the expedited procedure, the following criteria must be met: - 1.
+At least one year in any of the following roles: Designated Exempt Reviewer; Comprehensive Pre-Reviewer within the UAMS IRB Office; UAMS Human Subject Research Compliance Reviewer; or consistent service as an IRB Reviewer. - 2.
+Demonstrates a consistent and comprehensive pattern of reviewing assigned protocols as an IRB Reviewer; - 3.
+Willing to devote the appropriate amount of time to conduct the expedited reviews.
+This may be in addition to assignments for review with the convened IRB; - 4.
+Willing to undergo training in principles of reviewing, documenting and approving items using expedited procedures; - 5.
+Experience conducting, working in, or overseeing human subject research; and - 6.
+Recommendation by Chair and approval by the IRB Director. - B. Minor Modifications.
+Proposed changes that do not add more than minimal risk to the subjects or substantially change the study's aims or design.
 If procedures are added, the procedures must fall into one of the first 7 expedited categories below.

-III.
-Expedited Review Procedure

-A. All Reviews under the Expedited Review Procedure
+PROCEDURES

-1. Reviews under the expedited review procedure must be conducted with the same depth and attention to detail as the reviews conducted by the convened IRB.
-This includes reviewing the same information Assigned Reviewers are expected to review per IRB Policy 7.4.

-2. Reviewers should consider the need for additional expertise under IRB Policy 3.9.

-3. The criteria for approval of research, as outlined in IRB Policy 7.1, must be used for all expedited reviews.

-4. If during the review it is discovered that the reviewer has a conflict, the IRB staff should be notified so that the review may be assigned to another reviewer.

-5. If the research involves prisoners, consult IRB Policy 17.9 for the limited circumstances in which the expedited review procedures may be used.
-If the study does not meet the criteria for expedited review of research involving prisoners, ask the IRB Staff to place the study on the agenda for the next meeting in which the Prisoner Representative can attend.

-6. Any action taken should be documented in a letter to the PI through ARIA.
-The following actions may be taken:
+- A. All reviews using expedited procedures shall be conducted as described in this section. - 1.
+Reviews shall be conducted with the same depth and attention to detail as the reviews conducted by the convened IRB.
+This includes reviewing the same information Assigned Reviewers are expected to review per IRB Policy 7.4. - 2.
+Expedited reviewers may seek input from individuals with relevant expertise, as described in IRB Policy 3.9.
+Consultants. - 3.
+The criteria for approval of research, as outlined in IRB Policy 7.1, must be used for all expedited reviews. - 4.
+Expedited reviewers may not review a study in which they have a conflict, as described in IRB Policy 3.3. - 5.
+If the research involves prisoners, expedited review procedures may only be used in the limited circumstances described in IRB Policy 17.9 Studies not meeting the criteria for expedited review of research involving prisoners shall be placed on the full board agenda, in accordance with policy 17.9. - 6.
+Actions taken using expedited procedures shall be documented in a letter to the PI through the IRB e-system.
+The following actions may be taken: - a.
+Approve - b.

-a.
-Approve

-b.
 Require modifications

-c.
-Send to the convened IRB